How to persist and retrieve workflow results

 **Turn on persistence globally by default**

-The simplest way to turn on result persistence globally is through the `PREFECT_RESULTS_PERSIST_BY_DEFAULT` setting:
+The simplest way to turn on result persistence globally for your current environment is through the

 ```bash theme={null}